 If your organization is overpaying with the IRS mileage rate, then it’s affecting your bottom line.
 If you have a lot of mobile employees, then that could be a significant amount of overpayment.

-Rate standardization is the problem
+Rate standardization is a problem for cents-per-mile reimbursements

 The government mileage rate is not the only way to reimburse your employees.
 But most organizations don’t want to leave the paradigm of a standardized, cents-per-mile reimbursement.